Discover the best rental property management software on the market, whether your portfolio is residential, commercial, big, or small.

 Their software offers tools for advertising rental properties, processing online applications, tenant screening, and rent collection.
 TurboTenant collects fees from tenants during the rental application and rent collection processes.
 As such they are able to offer their basic rental property management software features at no cost to the landlord.

-It's important to note that neither their free plan or premium come with their accounting tools.
+It's important to note that the free plan does not come with their accounting tools.
 These will need to be paid for separately.
-Additionally, if you want full access to their features you will have to upgrade to premium.
+Additionally, if you want full access to their features you will have to upgrade to a paid plan.

 Landlords with small portfolios or those on a budget.